 Sex and the Church

 In summary, Sex and The Church, on BritBox, is an intriguing historical narrative that explores the ever-complex relationship between the Christian church and sexuality.
 Its historical sweep across ancient empires and its introspective examination of the church's approach towards sex make it a must-watch for anyone keen to understand an indispensable part of our societal fabric.

-Sex and the Church is a series that is currently running and has 1 seasons (3 episodes).
-The series first aired on April 10, 2015.
+Sex and the Church is a series that ran for 1 seasons (3 episodes) between April 10, 2015 and on BritBox

+Sex and the Church